ANGSD-wrapper/angsd-wrapper/Tutorial.md

 This will download and install ANGSD, ngsAdmix, ngsTools, and ngsF.
 All of these programs are downloaded to the `dependencies` directory.
 In addition, it will also download and set up a directory with test data.
 These data are located in the `iplant` directory.
 Finally, ANGSD-wrapper will be installed system-wide so that it can be used from any working directory.

-In the `iplant` directory, there are 12 BAM and BAI files (`[0-11].sub.bam` and `[0-11].sub.bam.bai`), serving as samples and their indeies, ancestral (`ancestral.merid_japonica_chr.fa`) and reference (`reference.Oryza_sativa.IRGSP-1.0.23.dna.genome_chr.fa`) sequences, a file with inbreeding coefficients (`InbreedingCoefficients.txt`), a list of regions (`regions.txt`) to be analyzed, and a file with sample names (`SampleNames.txt`).
+In the `iplant` directory, there are 12 BAM and BAI files (`[0-11].sub.bam` and `[0-11].sub.bam.bai`), serving as samples and their indices, ancestral (`ancestral.merid_japonica_chr.fa`) and reference (`reference.Oryza_sativa.IRGSP-1.0.23.dna.genome_chr.fa`) sequences, a file with inbreeding coefficients (`InbreedingCoefficients.txt`), a list of regions (`regions.txt`) to be analyzed, and a file with sample names (`SampleNames.txt`).

-ANGSD-wrapper has many different routines, or wrappers, that it can perform on a given dataset; we will be working using the Site Frequency Spectrum (SFS), Thetas Estimator, Admixture Analysis, and Principal Component Analysis (PCA) routines for this tutorial.
+ANGSD-wrapper has many different routines, or wrappers, that it can perform on a given dataset; we will be working with the Site Frequency Spectrum (SFS), Thetas Estimator, Admixture Analysis, and Principal Component Analysis (PCA) routines for this tutorial.
 We will also be graphing our results using ~~a Shiny web app~~ R code that will generate PDFs with plots for all outputs we generate.
 All analysis should be done using a supercomputer-like device, at least 32 GB of RAM~~, and all graphing should be done using a computer with a graphical user interaface~~. ~~If you have access to a supercomputer cluster, we recommend setting up ANGSD-wrapper on both the cluster for analysis and local machine for graphing.~~ To see all available wrappers, run `angsd-wrapper` without any arguments.

 ## Configuring ANGSD-wrapper with the `Common_Config` file

-angsd-wrapper uses configuration files to figure out where the data is and what options should be passed to ANGSD and other dependencies.
-There is one configuration file per wrapper included with `angsd-wrapper`, as well as a common configuration file that can be used by multiple wrappers.
-All of these are located in the `Configuration_Files` directory; we recommend copying this directory to another directory so that there is always a clean copy of the configuration files availabl.
-In this case, we will copy the `Configuration_Files` directory into the `iplant` directory using the following command while being in the `angsd-wrapper` directory:
+ANGSD-wrapper uses configuration files to figure out where the data is and what options should be passed to ANGSD and other dependencies.
+There is one configuration file per wrapper included with `angsd-wrapper`, as well as a common configuration file (`Common_Config`) that can be used by multiple wrappers.
+All of these are located in the `Configuration_Files` directory; we recommend copying this directory to another directory so that there is always a clean copy of the configuration files available.
+In this case, we will start in the `angsd-wrapper` directory; then we will copy the `Configuration_Files` directory into the `iplant` directory using the following command:

 ```shell
 cp -r Configuration_Files/ iplant/
 ```

-Now, let's go into the `iplant` directory and figure out the full path to this directory.
+Now, let's go into the `iplant` directory and figure out the full path to this directory using `pwd`.

 ```shell
 cd iplant/
 pwd
 ```

-This will output a string that starts with `/home/`, go ahead and copy everything following that second forward slash.
-For example, if we get `/home/software/angsd-wrapper/iplant` as our output, we only need `/software/angsd-wrapper/iplant`
+This will output a string that starts with `/home/`; go ahead and copy everything following that second forward slash.
+For example, if we get `/home/software/angsd-wrapper/iplant` as our output, we only need `/software/angsd-wrapper/iplant`.

 Now, we'll go find our configuration files in the `Configuration_Files` directory: